 Yes.
 The easiest way is through eBay Advanced Search — click 'Advanced' next to the search bar, then enter the seller's username in the 'Only show items from' field.
 You can also go directly to their store at ebay.com/str/username, or click 'See other items' from any of their listings.

-Can I search eBay by seller without knowing their username?
+Can I find an eBay seller without knowing their username?

 How do I see a seller's sold items on eBay?

 Go to eBay Advanced Search, enter the seller's username in the Seller field, and check the 'Completed listings' or 'Sold listings' checkbox.
-This shows what they've sold in the past 90 days, including the sold prices — useful for understanding their pricing patterns.
+This shows what they've sold in the past 90 days, including the sold prices — useful for understanding their pricing patterns and whether their asking prices are fair.

-What's the easiest way to find a seller on eBay?
+What's the fastest way to find a seller on eBay?

 Is it safe to buy high-value items from individual eBay sellers?